ElectroTechnique/electrotechnique.github.io/README.md

 Hardware
 - Teensy 3.6 with SGTL5000 Audio Shield.
 Two 4067 multiplexers providing 32 channels from the pots into two ADCs.
 The rest of the pots and switches use remaining pins on Teensy.
-- Enclosure is laser cut acrylic with etched labels filled with yellow acrylic paint (this technique could be improved with experimentation), end cheeks are 3D printed.
+- Enclosure is laser cut acrylic with PCB-base front panel

 USE